calroc/Thun/docs/reference/grabN.md

 Function

-Expect a number on the top of the satck and put that many items from uner it onto a new list.
+Expect a number on the top of the stack and [cons] that many items from under it onto a new list.

 ### Example